 - 1. Phonemic Awareness: The ability to hear and produce the separate sounds in a word and to blend separate sounds into words.
 (If you can do it with your eyes closed, it's phonemic awareness.) - 2.
 Phonics/Word Study: A way of teaching word recognition that is based on the relationship between letters and the sounds the letters represent.
-Word Study looks at combinations of letters that represent certain sounds. - 3.
+Word study looks at spelling patterns and word meanings. - 3.
 Fluency: Fluency is an important link to comprehension.
 Fluency can be defined as smooth, expressive, accurate reading at an appropriate rate.
 As a result of being a fluent reader, a student can focus on comprehension rather than word identification.
 Students need to hear good models of fluent reading and they need time to practice at an appropriate level for them. - 4.
 Vocabulary: Vocabulary is about understanding the meaning of words.
 This could be in reading or in oral language.
 Students will typically be able to understand more words orally than in print.
-It's important to help students learn new meaning for words to improve their comprehension. - 5.
-Comprehension: Comprehension is understanding what it is read.
+It's important to help students learn new meanings for words to improve their comprehension. - Comprehension: Comprehension is understanding what is read or heard.
 This is the most complex component.
 It includes not just recalling details but inferring the author's meaning by reading between the lines.